I give permission for my child First and Last Name* to participate in food-related activities.

 By attending Pinellas PAL as a participant, you agree to:

-Pinellas PAL LSC is currently waitlisted.
-Please send in your online registration and the moment we have a spot open, one of our team members will contact you to complete Summer Registration.
-Once that is complete, PAL will confirm the date and time your child can begin to attend Summer Camp.
+Pinellas PAL Landings is excited to have your child registered here.
+Please make sure you upload your current proof of income and submit your online registration.
+The moment we have a spot open, one of our team members will contact you to complete Summer Registration.
+Once that is complete, PAL will confirm an appointment date and time so you can complete your full registration with us.
+Once that registration is complete, we will confirm the start date of your child here at PAL.
 We are not accepting walk-ins for the safety of our staff and participants; please wait for one of our staff members to reach out to you.

 Once you are contacted and a meeting is confirmed, don't forget to bring: